carlosguadir/lambda-nodejs/readme.md

 ## Deploy lambda

-You need configure serverless framework on you local machine or on your favorite DevOps pipeline.
+You need [configure credentials serverless framework](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials) on you local machine or on your favorite DevOps pipeline provider.

 Also the role for the configuration you need to add grants for Lambda Execution, CloudFormation, API Gateway.
 You can